XRPLF/xrpl-dev-portal/content/data_v2.md

 ## Get Payments ##
 [[Source]<br>](https://github.com/ripple/rippled-historical-database/blob/develop/api/routesV2/getPayments.js "Source")

-Retrieve Payments over time, where Payments are defined as `Payment` type transactions where the sender of the transaction is not also the destination.
+Retrieve Payments over time, where Payments are defined as `Payment` type transactions where the sender of the transaction is not also the destination. _(New in [v2.0.4][])_

 Results can be returned as individual payments, or aggregated to a specific list of intervals if currency and issuer are provided.